112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="108"><em>108.
 “All French politicians are corrupt.”</em></div>

-That's as silly as saying that all American politicians get graft.
+That’s as silly as saying that all American politicians get graft.
 Some French politicians are corrupt.
 So are some American politicians.

 Incidentally, the German propaganda line for French politics was, “All French